kletobias/p2022/_posts/2022-04-01-pandas_csv_mysql.md

 layout: distill
 title: 'How To Import CSV Files Into MySQL Using Python And Pandas.'
 date: 2022-04-01 06:32:00
-description: 'There is no functionality built into MySQL, that lets one import CSV data directly into a database, in the form of a table. pandas can be used to import CSV files from within Python, into a table of a database.'
+description: 'There is no functionality built into MySQL that lets one import CSV data directly into a database, in the form of a table. pandas can be used to import CSV files from within Python, into a table of a database.'
 tags: ['import csv data','mysql','mysql-connector-python','pandas','sqlalchemy']
 category: 'MySQL'
 comments: true